-Overall, the <NAME> County partially met expectations in this area.
-Program objectives documented in the County's Operations Plan and Technology Plan align with the strategic plan and are clearly stated.
+Overall, the <NAME> County School District partially met expectations in this area.
+Program objectives documented in the District's Operations Plan and Technology Plan align with the strategic plan and are clearly stated.
 However, the goals and objectives are not measurable, and, as a result, it is unclear whether they can be achieved within budget.
-Although the County maintains various project status reports and uses the performance measures compiled by <X> the County did not provide a standard management report by project, which demonstrates that cost and timing variances are monitored and reported.
+Although the District maintains various project status reports and uses the performance measures compiled by <X> the District did not provide a standard management report by project, which demonstrates that cost and timing variances are monitored and reported.
 Comprehensive administrative procedures are not developed to document processes and relevant checklists and required reports to enhance the internal control environment.
 In addition, the purchasing director reports to the executive director of Facilities Planning.
 In most organizations, the purchasing function reports within the chief financial officer's organizational unit.

-The accuracy or adequacy of public documents, reports, and requests prepared by the which relate to the program
+The accuracy or adequacy of public documents, reports, and requests prepared by the school district which relate to the program

-Overall, the <NAME> County met expectations in this area. <NAME> County, Florida uses its primary website to disseminate important financial and non-financial information.
-Examples of information located on the website include the Comprehensive Annual Financial Report which highlights information such the organizational chart, general fund statement of revenues and expenditures. as well as information regarding the County's facilities leasing and debt service arrangements.
-The County also created its website to keep the community apprised of issues related to the proposed Long-Range Facilities Plan and the infrastructure sales tax referendum.
-In addition to the websites, news and social media releases. electronic media (television), and mass notification, calls and emails are used to inform community members of events that require immediate attention.
-The County effectively executed an online survey to evaluate the accuracy and adequacy of public data.
+Overall, the <NAME> County School District met expectations in this area.
+The School District of <NAME> County, Florida (the District) uses its primary website to disseminate important non-financial financial and information.
+Examples of information located on the website include the Comprehensive Annual Financial Report which highlights information such the organizational chart, general fund statement of revenues and expenditures, as well as information regarding the District's facilities leasing and debt service arrangements.
+The District also created its website to keep the community apprised of issues related to the proposed Long-Range Facilities Plan and the infrastructure sales tax referendum.
+In addition to the websites, news and social media releases. media (television), electronic and mass notification, calls and emails are used to inform community members of events that require immediate attention.
+The District effectively executed an online survey to evaluate the accuracy and adequacy of public data.
 Multiple examples of program and cost information that is available and accessible to the public were provided to the review team as well as examples of documented processes that ensure the program maintains accurate and complete performance and cost information.
-Lastly, while the County provided examples of taking timely actions to correct erroneous and/or incomplete information that has been provided to the public, no formal procedures are in place to ensure erroneous and/or incomplete information is corrected promptly. <VENDOR> recommends that a procedure be developed and implemented to address this issue.
+Lastly, while the District provided examples of taking timely actions to correct erroneous and/or incomplete information that has been provided to the public, no formal procedures are in place to ensure erroneous and/or incomplete information is corrected promptly. <CONTRACTOR> recommends that a procedure be developed and implemented to address this issue.